ClickHouse/odbc-bridge/README.md

 If an application loads drivers directly, this will provide a bunch of security and stability problems:
 - third-party libraries cannot be tested with sanitizers;
-- third-party libraries may expose unneeded symbols which conflict with the main program symbols;
+- third-party libraries may expose unneeded symbols that conflict with the main program symbols;
 - third-party libraries may break ABI subtly;
 - the main program has to be linked dynamically, which is also insecure;
 - the driver manager may be asked to load arbitrary shared libraries from the filesystem, which is insecure;
 - loading shared libraries in runtime is a complicated process with many options and a lot of fragility;
 - third-party code in the program's address space implies memory-safety issues;
 - the set of possible drivers is unknown in advance, and if a problem arises from the usage of a particular driver, it makes debugging hardly possible;
-- drivers cannot be trusted, and besides vulnerabilities, they can do excessive resource consumption, exhaust memory, do busy loops, create threads, print logs uncontrollably, etc.
+- drivers cannot be trusted, and besides vulnerabilities, they can do excessive resource consumption, exhaust memory, make busy loops, create threads, print logs uncontrollably, etc.

 It's obvious that no reasonable product should load dynamic libraries at runtime.
 At the same time, we want to use ODBC drivers.
 To resolve this paradox, we split the mechanics of integration with ODBC into a separate program, `clickhouse-odbc-bridge`.

 `clickhouse-odbc-bridge` is a small isolated program, that uses ODBC drivers and provides an HTTP interface to interact with it.
-The queries have to be passed using an HTTP POST or GET request, and the results are serialized using one of supported formats, such as TSV.
+The queries have to be passed using an HTTP POST or GET request, and the results are serialized using one of the supported formats, such as TSV.
 This means that possible bugs inside third-party ODBC drivers don't affect our precious, solid, self-contained, and self-confident `clickhouse-server`.

 But it still requires extra care to avoid potential vulnerabilities related to ODBC:
 - we prevent using ODBC connection strings to specify paths to drivers at run time;